 An Experienced NJ Employment Discrimination Attorney Can Help You

 Employment discrimination is a serious problem for both employers and employees that can damage workplace morale, diminish the dignity and livelihood of employees, and result in costly lawsuits.
-Whether you are an employer defending against a discrimination claim, or an employee who has been subjected to discrimination, our employment discrimination attorneys in Marlton and Red Bank can take action.
+Whether you are an employer defending against a discrimination claim, or an employee who has been subjected to discrimination, our employment discrimination attorneys in Red Bank, Marlton, and Newark can take action.
 We will provide you with a clear and candid evaluation of any potential employment discrimination claims, as well as all legal options and recourse available to you.